Photo by John Forde, 2014

 The research SIMRS does with Bigg’s killer whales evolved after Rod Palm spent several hobby years taking identification photos for Dr. Michael Bigg who had come up with the concept that individual killer whales could be distinguished by photo ID.
 It soon became apparent that more whales were spending a lot more time in Clayoquot Sound than was previously suspected.
 This prompted Rod to launch the society on January 1, 1991 as a platform for a more serious monitoring and recording program.
 The results of this work are forwarded to the Pacific Biological Station where the Department of Fisheries and Oceans Canada (DFO) biologists identify the individuals and utilize the data for Pacific northwest whale population studies.
 With such high volumes of images being sent in from along the coast, many of the identifications are now done with advanced computer software programs that are capable of analyzing the features such as the saddle patch and dorsal fin.
 Some of our identifications are still made by locals on the water using our identification catalogue!

 As the study has evolved, we now have a network of local people out on the water submitting images and behavioural data for killer whales observed in the area.
-Killer whales and other marine sightings are reported to SIMRS over channel 18A on the VHF radio, phoned, or emailed in.
+Killer whales and other marine sightings are reported to SIMRS over channel 18A on the VHF radio or through the iNaturalist App.
 Having so many eyes on the water has allowed us to produce information on individuals, frequency of visitation, routes traveled, and behaviour of Bigg’s Killer Whales in Clayoquot Sound.

 Bigg's Killer Whales in Clayoquot Sound: A field guide